n1ksn/inglenook-sidings/README.md

 ?- `halt().`

-For gprolog, omit the parentheses.
+For gprolog and yap, omit the parentheses.

 ---
 ## Standard problems